 Netflix and China

-Not much to talk about here: Netflix US works with NordVPN and doesn’t work with PIA.
+Not much to talk about here: our NordVPN test results have shown that Netflix US works with it and doesn’t work with PIA.
 Case closed.

 The two are similar in terms of compatibility – both have apps for the most popular platforms (Windows, Mac, Android, iOS) and support a whole bunch of other devices.
 PIA wins out ever so slightly because they offer a custom Linux app.